-A country or zone which does not meet the conditions of point 1) or point 2) above may be considered free from ASF in domestic and captive wild pigs when it complies with all the criteria of Article 15.1.2. and when:
+A country or zone which does not meet the conditions of point 1) or point 2 b), i.e. when there are cases of infection with ASFV in feral or wild suids, may be considered free from ASF in domestic and captive wild pigs when it complies with all the criteria of Article 15.1.3., especially point 7), and when:

-- a) surveillance in accordance with Articles 15.1.27. to 15.1.32. has been in place for the past three years; - b) there has been no case of infection with ASFV in domestic or captive wild pigs during the past three years; this period can be reduced to 12 months when the surveillance has demonstrated no evidence of presence or involvement of Ornithodoros ticks; - c) pigs and pig commodities are imported in accordance with Articles 15.1.7. to 15.1.20.
+a) surveillance in accordance with Articles 15.1.28. to 15.1.33. has been in place for the past three years;

+- b) there has been no case of infection with ASFV in domestic or captive wild pigs during the past three years; this period can be reduced to 12 months when the surveillance has demonstrated no evidence of presence or involvement of Ornithodoros ticks: - c) commodities of suids are imported in accordance with the relevant articles of this chapter.